Presbyterian Mission Agency

 Presbyterian Mission Agency is the ministry and mission agency of the Presbyterian Church (U.S.A.).
-Founded as the Western Foreign Missionary Society by the Presbyterian Church in the United States of America in 1837, it was involved in sending workers to countries such as China during the late Qing dynasty and to India in nineteenth century.
+Founded as the Western Foreign Missionary Society by the Presbyterian Church in the United States of America in 1837, it was involved in sending workers to countries such as China during the late Qing dynasty and to India in the nineteenth century.
 Also known as the Foreign Missions Board in China, its name was changed by the Old School body during the Old School–New School Controversy to the Presbyterian Board of Foreign Missions.

 American Presbyterian Mission in Cairo

 Notable for bringing up Bamba Muller who was a latter day "Cinderella" marrying the Black Prince of Perthshire.